orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/03-Position Management/02-Fetch Positions.md

 ## 3. Usage example

 Suppose you want to monitor all active positions held by a wallet.
-By using fetchPositions(), you can retrieve detailed information about each position, including liquidity amounts, associated pools, and earned rewards.
+Using `fetchPositions()`, you can retrieve detailed information about each position, including liquidity amounts, associated pools, and earned rewards.
 This information can also be used to build a bot that rebalances or repositions liquidity according to a strategy defined by an algorithmic trader.
 Tracking position performance helps in making informed decisions about adjusting, rebalancing, or closing positions.

 ## 4. Next steps